copier-org/copier/docs/configuring.md

 !!! question "Can I have multiple templates in a single repo using this option?"

-    The Copier recommendation is: **1 template = 1 git repository**.
+    The Copier recommendation is: **1 template = 1 Git repository**.

     Why?
 Unlike almost all other templating engines, Copier supports [smart project updates](updating.md).
 For that, Copier needs to know in which version it was copied last time, and to which version you are evolving.
-Copier gets that information from git tags.
-Git tags are shared across the whole git repository.
+Copier gets that information from Git tags.
+Git tags are shared across the whole Git repository.
 Using a repository to host multiple templates would lead to many corner case situations that we don't want to support.